Being a volunteer

 Please contact the Plumas & Sierra UC Extension 4-H Youth Development Program Office with any questions regarding your reapplication for volunteer service.

-Note: If you have a break in volunteer service
+Note: What do you do if you have a break in Volunteer service?

-You have a break in service if you are not currently enrolled as a 4-H volunteer when you apply for the new year.
+You have a break in service if you are not currently enrolled as a 4-H volunteer when you apply for the new Program Year.
 Please follow the process for the New Volunteers when applying.
 This will include a new Livescan fingerprinting.

 Resources for Volunteers